Living with bleeding gums isn’t pleasant. It’s something that you need to address to prevent the bleeding and possible infection from becoming severe.

 We use several techniques to treat periodontal disease:

-- Laser therapy.
+Laser therapy.
 Laser therapy is where the dentist shines a laser on the gums to kill the bacteria.
-You do not need an anaesthetic for laser therapy.
+You do not need an anesthetic for laser therapy.

-- Root planing.
-Root planing is another technique which helps to resolve gum disease that has migrated below the gum line.
+Root planing.
+Root planing is another technique that helps to resolve gum disease that has migrated below the gum line.

 With the help of Dental Partners of Boston, you can treat your bleeding gums and get your oral health back on track.
 If you notice bleeding when you brush, schedule an appointment with us today!